 Things were still not ideal and in 2013, I even remember saying to my Oncologist that although I was never misdiagnosed with IBS, I felt like I now had it.
 I decided to attack this issue following professional advice from one of the eminent experts in the NET specialist dietician world – Tara Whyand.
 My regime was now based on science, that is checking the nutrient levels were OK (particularly ADEK and B12), taking supplements to help with deficiencies, tackling things such as malabsorption and diet.

 So … am I a victim of my own dietary regime success?
-That’s what I’m currently thinking ….. and notwithstanding my CT scan next month, I’m intending to work with my health professionals to address this issue.
-The GP who assessed my constipation and pain in September has told me to stop taking a Calcium/Vit D supplement which was prescribed by the same practice at the beginning of the year (….long story but it was a counter to an osteoporosis risk that I have via long-term use of Clexane).
+That’s what I’m currently thinking ….. and I’m intending to work with my health professionals to address this issue.
+The GP who assessed my constipation and pain in September has told me to stop taking a Calcium/Vit D supplement which was prescribed by the same practice at the beginning of the year (….long story but it was a counter to an osteoporosis risk that I have via long-term use of Clexane blood thinners).
 I already get enough calcium and vitamin D through the normal channels plus supplements, so low risk.
 I also upped my dosage of probiotics earlier this year from 5 billion to 20 billion as I remember that had a minor effect on gas and frequency improvement.
-I’ve reversed that to see what happens, it’ll take a month or so.
+I’ve reversed that to see what happens, and going OK so far.
 I’m now tinkering with my diet again, reducing my fibre intake and then build up again slowly.
 Additionally, I could probably do with more exercise and more water!
 Perhaps my Lanreotide is having some effect too?

 Is it just me with constipation issues?
 No, I carried out some covert searches on forums and found this issue has been mentioned numerous times.
 I’ll keep this blog live and hopefully find a resolution.